uts-magic-lab/pyride_clients/README.md

 pyride_remote.issue_command( cmd_id, cmd_string )
 # On the PyRIDE server side, onRemoteCommand callback will be executed with these two input arguments.
 ```

-**NOTE::** PyRIDE can revoke the exclusive control of a remote client at anytime.
+**NOTE:** PyRIDE can revoke the exclusive control of a remote client at anytime.
 When the control right is revoked, ```pyride_remote.onRobotControlOverride``` will be called on the client.

 ### Receive operational data from PyRIDE
 *pyride_remote* can receive real-time operational data broadcast message from PyRIDE.
 Currently, operational data is the only mechanism for PyRIDE server to send/broadcast messages back to its remote clients.
 When the client receives a message from the server, ```pyride_remote.onRobotOperationData``` callback will be invoked.